“… What manner of man is this, that even the wind and the sea obey him?” (Mark 4:41)

 And GOD said, Let US make man in OUR image, after OUR likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So GOD created man in HIS OWN IMAGE , in the image of God created he him; male and female created he them (Genesis 1:26-27).

 In the passage above we learn that God used the words “…Let US make man in OUR image…” which is quite interesting.
 Who was God talking to?
 The cults will try to explain this verse away by telling you that God was talking to the angels.
 That argument falls to the ground because the passage tells us that God created man in HIS own image, with no mention of angels anywhere.
 Then the cults will tell you that God first created Jesus and then Jesus created everything else.
-But if you take a look in the book of Isaiah you will find a verse that refutes that way of thinking:
+But if you take a look at the book of Isaiah you will find a verse that refutes that way of thinking:

 Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that MAKETH ALL THINGS; that stretcheth forth the heavens ALONE; that spreadeth abroad the earth BY MYSELF; (Isaiah 44:24)